 Joanna Ham is a British photogram and mixed media artist whose work seeks to capture and express the power of human sentiment.
-Her pieces – whether based on objects, people or animals - are borne of a desire to harness the emotions that surround us every day.
+Her pieces – whether based on objects, people or animals - focus on representing the emotions that surround us every day.

 Joanna gained a BA in Fine Art with a specialism in anatomy at The Ruskin School of Drawing, Oxford University.
 She has exhibited with Liberty London, The Other Art Fair, London Design Festival, Billy Name, The Serena Morton Gallery and Modern Art Oxford.